eamena-project/eamena-arches-dev/dbs/database.eamena/data/README.md

 #### invalid fields

-Do not BU append these fields but choose relations-to-relations import
+Do not BU append these fields but choose [Resource-to-Resource](#resource-to-resource-relationship) import

 | RM | field | format and description |
 |----|--------------|----------|